k8ieone/router_prometheus/README.md

 ## Collected metrics
  - [X] Number of connected WiFi clients
  - [X] Clients' MAC addresses (can be mapped to names) and their signal strength
+   - [X] DSL-AC55U reports bands (2.4 GHz and 5 GHz) separately
+   - [ ] DD-WRT reports bands separately (I don't have a multiband router to do this with)
+ - [ ] Current channel (or radio off)

+## Known issues
+ - When a command gets stuck, it hangs the whole progam indeffinitely (caused by [this issue](https://github.com/fabric/fabric/issues/2197))
+ - I should figure out a way to have the number of devices metric be separate for each band without having one constantly at 0 for 2.4 GHz routers only

 ## Config file markup